Having issues with your online shopping? This is Resolver's one-stop shop for your rights!

 What can I do if my order is late?

 Unless otherwise agreed, you are entitled to expect delivery of your goods within 30 days of purchase.
-If delivery has taken longer than this, you are entitled to a full refund.
-If you have agreed on delivery at a certain time, you can claim a full refund if the trader does not deliver at the specified time.
+If delivery has taken longer than this, you are entitled to a full refund on return of the goods (or possibly of a refund of your delivery costs – although this depends on the reason for the delay).
+If you have agreed on delivery at a certain time, you can claim a full refund on your delivery costs if the trader does not deliver at the specified time.

 Can I return an online purchase?

 Yes!
 If you’ve just changed your mind, your rights let you return an item bought online within 14 days (although this time limit may be longer – it depends on the trader).
 As the consumer, you don’t have to give a reason.

 You have the right to 14 days in which you can cancel your order, then another 14 days to return it.
 When the trader receives the return, they then have 14 days to reimburse you.

 It’s a little different for faulty items or ones that are not as described!
 See below for more details.